 What is DeviceNet?

 DeviceNet is a type of multiconductor cable that is known for using the Common Industrial Protocol over a Controller Area Network (CAN) media layer.
 What does this mean?
 It means that DeviceNet is a network system that interconnects control devices for data exchange.
 It is utilized in the automation industry.
 Why use DeviceNet?
 Using CAN protocol creates a network of electronic devices.
 In essence, the network allows instruments to work together since they share data.
-Often times, these cables are used in larger networks.
-They are also used in networks that have components which draw power directly from the bus.
+Oftentimes, these cables are used in larger networks.
+They are also used in networks that have components that draw power directly from the bus.